Corsair STRAFE RGB review

 Here’s a shot of the Cherry MX Silent switches with a clear housing.
 The LED is actually under the switch, as opposed to many backlit switches which have the LED externally placed above or below the actual switch.
 The backplate is painted white for maximum reflection.

 From the side, you can see the profile of the keys.
-I love the ergonomics of the keyboard rows not sloping up at a steep angle.
+I love the ergonomics of the mechanical keyboard rows not sloping up at a steep angle.
 The white plastic panel on the side of the keyboard is a glossy plastic, and the top panel is a more rugged and textured matte plastic.

 The included gaming keycaps, along with the spacebar and wrist rest have a textured, rubber grip to them which I actually find enjoyable for gaming.